I’ll make you better at math

 What is my experience

-I hold a bachelors in Math with Computer Science from MIT.
+I hold a Math bachelors MIT.
 The freshman calculus classes that all MIT students must take are already quite difficult and fast paced.
 The upper level classes gave me an appreciation for how math works and the many ways it can be really cool.

 I’ve spent many hours in public schools both in classrooms assisting teachers and in small breakout groups.
 I’ve taught groups ranging from 1-1 to 12 kids at a time.
 I’ve been involved in Junior Achievement and Minds Matter.
 From my time in classrooms, I’m familiar with what different course levels expect.
 I’m also familiar with the cool math they gloss over.